Petitioning the Court for Authorization to Issue Bond Certificates

 Any automobile club, association, trade union, surety or insurance company that is requesting authority to issue bond certificates to their members and to act as guarantors on bond certificates issued in the Circuit Court of Cook County must comply with the following procedures:

 2. Verified petitions and supporting documentation must be filed in duplicate in strict compliance with Part 9 of the Rules of the Circuit Court of Cook County, Bonds-Sureties.
-For a packet containing filing materials, click here, or you may pick it up in Room 801 of the Richard J. Daley Center at the Surety Desk.
-One additional courtesy copy of verified petitions and supporting documentation must be served on the State’s Attorney of Cook County, Assistant State’s Attorney Cliff Holmes, Room 500, Richard J. Daley Center, 50 West Washington Street, Chicago, Illinois 60602.
+You may pick up a Guarantors Bond Certificates / Autobond Packet, containing filing materials, in Room 801 of the Daley Center at the Surety Desk.

-3. Hearings on petitions filed between July 1, 2024, and July 15, 2024, will be heard before Judge Carolyn Gallagher on Thursday, July 25, 2024 in a Zoom meeting.
-Notices must be published no later than July 15, 2024.
-If you choose to publish the notice in the Chicago Daily Law Bulletin, you may do so by emailing PublicNotice@LawBulletinMedia.com or by calling Tasha Grant, Law Bulletin’s Courts Department Public Notice Manager, at 312-644-8297.
-However, please be aware that Friday, July 5, 2024 is the deadline the Chicago Daily Law Bulletin has set to accept notice for publication for petitions for authorization to write bonds.
-Petitions filed after July 15, 2024, will not be heard.
+4. Notices must be published no later than July 14, 2025.
+If you choose to publish the notice in the Chicago Daily Law Bulletin, you may do so at the newspaper’s desk in Room 802 of the Daley Center, or by emailing PublicNotice@LawBulletinMedia.com, or by calling Tasha Grant, Law Bulletin’s Courts Department Public Notice Manager, at (312) 644-8297.
+However, please be aware that Thursday, July 3, 2025, at 2 p.m. is the deadline the Chicago Daily Law Bulletin has set to accept notice for publication for petitions for authorization to write bonds.

-4. The registration fee is $100.00.
+5. The registration fee is $100.00.

-5. Any additional bond certificate or guarantor matters must be brought by motion, filed, and spindled in the Office of the Clerk of the Circuit Court, Room 801 of the Richard J. Daley Center at the Surety Desk.
-The notice of motion along with a copy of any pleadings must be served upon the State’s Attorney of Cook County, Assistant State’s Attorney Cliff Holmes, Room 500, Richard J. Daley Center, 50 West Washington Street, Chicago, Illinois 60602.
-Deliver a flash drive with PDF copies of the petition and filing documents in an envelope with the name of the insurance company written on it to the Surety Section, 50 West Washington Street, Richard J. Daley Center, Room 2600-A. The statutory motion fee will be assessed by the Office of the Clerk of the Circuit Court.
-Inquiries may be directed to surety@cookcountyil.gov.
+6. Any additional bond certificate or guarantor matters must be brought by motion, filed, and spindled in the Office of the Clerk of the Circuit Court, Room 801 of the Daley Center at the Surety Desk.
+The notice of motion, along with a copy of any pleadings, must be served upon the State’s Attorney of Cook County, Assistant State’s Attorney Elizabeth Wojtowicz, Room 500 of the Daley Center.
+The statutory motion fee will be assessed by the Clerk of the Circuit Court

 In order to obtain authorization to issue bond certificates and to act as guarantors on bond certificates issued in the Circuit Court of Cook County, the automobile club, association, trade union, surety or insurance company that is requesting authority must file a verified petition requesting authorization in the manner and form detailed in Bonds-Sureties, Part 9 of the Rules of the Circuit Court of Cook County.

-Contents of the Petition: According to Rule 9.3(a), the petition for authorization must contain language stating that petitioner has complied with all applicable laws and regulations and requesting authorization to act as guarantor in the court.
+Contents of the Petition: According to Rule 9.3(a), the petition for authorization must contain language stating that the petitioner has complied with all applicable laws and regulations and requesting authorization to act as guarantor in the court.
 The petition shall also contain the following information:

 1. If petitioner is an automobile club or association, a statement that petitioner has been in existence for more than 18 months and has a membership of 1500 or more;